microbus-io/fabric/docs/tech/unicast.md

 [TRC] cid:1 - ->> [SUB microbus.r.connector.echo.alpha.dvm0oofeb5 dvm0oofeb5 1]
 ```

 The microservices `beta.echo.connector` starts up and subscribes to the response subject `microbus.r.connector.echo.beta.rouq0u0mf4` and to the endpoint subject `microbus.443.connector.echo.beta.|.*.echo`.
-If you look closely at `[SUB microbus.443.connector.echo.beta.|.*.echo beta.echo.connector 6]` you'll note that the host name `beta.echo.connector` is set as the queue name of the subscription.
+If you look closely at `[SUB microbus.443.connector.echo.beta.|.*.echo beta.echo.connector 6]` you'll note that the hostname `beta.echo.connector` is set as the queue name of the subscription.
 In NATS, messages delivered on a queue are delivered to a random consumer rather than to all consumers.
 Queues allows us to achieve load-balancing between multiple instances of the same microservice.

 ```
 [DBG] cid:2 - Client connection created